dittonetwork/ditto-runner-node/README.md

 | `IPFS_CONNECTOR_ENDPOINT` | **Required.** The IPFS endpoint used to fetch metadata for indexed items. |
 | `RPC_URL_<CHAIN_ID>` | **Required.** RPC endpoints for the supported blockchains, used for fetching on-chain data.
 Set this in your `.env` file. |

+### `othnode` (Othentic Attester) Service

+Runs the Othentic attester (`otnode`) and connects to the Ditto aggregator over P2P.
+It uses your operator key and reads the chain context from environment variables.
+It communicates with the `simulator` via the internal Compose network.

 ## Usage

 The `Makefile` provides convenient commands for managing the application stack: